gdtu-0/osm_data_pet_project/README.md

 and creates them if needed.
 Then it checks that for all initial locations defined in `dagster/model/initial_locations.py` there are records in setup tables and inserts them in case they are missing.
 - **db_housekeeping** - deletes old changeset data loads from staging tables.
 Every load has `load_timestamp` field.
-By default this op deletes records loaded more than 7 days before current timestamp (this can be changed by setting `KEEP_CHANGESET_DATA_FOR_NUM_DAYS` constant in `dagster/model/seettings.py`).
+By default this op deletes records loaded more than 7 days before current timestamp (this can be confiigured by changing the value of `KEEP_CHANGESET_DATA_FOR_NUM_DAYS` constant in `dagster/model/seettings.py`).
 - **dagster_housekeeping** - deletes old dagster run records.
-By default this op deletes records run more than 7 days before current timestamp (this can be changed by setting `KEEP_DAGSTER_RUNS_FOR_NUM_DAYS` constant in `dagster/model/seettings.py`).
+By default this op deletes records run more than 7 days before current timestamp (this can be confiigured by changing the value of `KEEP_DAGSTER_RUNS_FOR_NUM_DAYS` constant in `dagster/model/seettings.py`).

-Job `db_maintenance` is scheduled to run every 2 minutes (this can be changed by setting `RUN_DB_MAINTENANCE_EVERY_NUM_MINUTES` constant in `dagster/model/seettings.py`).
+Job `db_maintenance` is scheduled to run every 2 minutes (this can be confiigured by changing the value of `RUN_DB_MAINTENANCE_EVERY_NUM_MINUTES` constant in `dagster/model/seettings.py`).

 ---